-Unfortunately, aspects of site start-up can become overlooked, the balance between ‘short term gain and long term pain’ prioritizing actions that will get the site functioning and have contractors doing what they do best - building.
-One aspect that may be overlooked, and thus lead to potential ‘long term pain’ for the project, is establishing a system of effective perimeter monitoring.
+Unfortunately, aspects of site start up can become overlooked, the balance between ‘short term gain and long term pain’ prioritising actions that will get the site functioning and have contractors doing what they do best - building.
+One aspect that may be overlooked, and thus lead to potential ‘long term pain’ for the project, is establishing a system of effective site boundary monitoring.

-There is a civic and legal responsibility to measure site emissions, backed by governing authorities.
-In the USA, under CAMP (Community Air Monitoring Plan), dust and Volatile Organic Compounds (VOCs) are reported on, and action is taken if limits are exceeded – sites should be able to show compliance and maintain their reputations, and local communities must be considered.
+There is a civic and legal responsibility to measure site emissions, backed by legislation and governing authorities.
+In the UK, sites will need to comply with their section 61 notices and there are codes of practice and guidance on measuring noise and dust from construction and demolition activities.
+Site monitoring must be recorded and reported on, and action taken if limits are exceeded – sites must be able to evidence compliance and maintain their reputations, and local communities must be considered.

 While establishing a method for measuring site emissions may seem initially daunting, either due to a lack of clarity in which legal guidelines sites will have to follow to remain compliant or the research and paperwork involved in establishing a monitoring program, once an effective process is in place the same plan can be implemented for each and every new site or project.

-There are two main methods for conducting monitoring – employing a third-party consultant to establish a program or use perimeter monitoring equipment.
-The first can add considerable expense to a project budget depending on the type and duration of works, in some cases costing up to $500 an hour for the inspector’s time alone.
-The second can cost considerably less, either by hiring the equipment or purchasing outright as an investment in future projects.
+There are two main methods for conducting monitoring – employing a third party consultant to establish a program, or use site boundary monitoring equipment.
+The first can add considerable expense to a project budget depending on the type and duration of works.
+The first can cost up to £650 per day for a consultancy.
+The second can cost considerably less, either by hiring the equipment, or purchasing outright as an investment in future projects.

 When making investments in monitoring technology, a choice can be made between employing individual units to monitor separate potential hazards, or selecting a combined monitoring solution.
-Financial and efficiency savings can be made by using a combined solution that packages several environmental monitors together, such as the Casella Guardian2 fence line monitor, which brings together various combinations of dust, noise and vibration monitoring equipment in a single enclosure.
+Financial and efficiency savings can be made by using a combined solution that packages several environmental monitors together, such as the Casella Guardian2 site boundary monitor, which brings together various combinations of dust noise, particulate and vibration monitoring equipment in a single enclosure.
 By employing a combined monitoring solutions, safety managers only need to check a single unit or combined data report, a more efficient method than checking multiple monitors and data sources.

 Once powered, such low intervention units can be left to enact monitoring 24/7, without the need for physical interaction.
-Reports can be sent remotely via email and if site limits are exceeded, alerts can be sent by SMS, allowing sites to monitor levels around the clock and react quickly to reduce levels of dust or noise that exceed set limits and mitigate potential negative outcomes.
+Reports can be sent remotely via email and when limits have been exceeded alerts can be sent instantly via text, allowing sites to monitor levels around the clock and react quickly to reduce levels of dust or noise that exceed set limits and mitigate potential negative outcomes.
 Such remote monitoring is more important now than ever before as we see work pressing forward in a ‘post-Covid-19’ environment.

-While fence line monitoring is not among the first considerations taken when establishing a new construction project, it is a vitally important part of the site safety ecosystem.
+While site boundary monitoring is not among the first considerations taken when establishing a new construction project, it is a vitally important part of the site safety ecosystem.
 Delivering peace of mind through constant monitoring and accountability with accurate, accessible data capture, though they might not be a project manager’s first thought, they should certainly never be an afterthought.